biocore/qadabra/README.md

 For the R tools, an RDS object with the tool's R data is saved.
 The raw outputs are processed and concatenated into a file called `concatenated_differentials.tsv`.
 A Qurro visualization of all the tool ranks is generated at `qurro/index.html`.
-Additionally, we generated an interactive web application at `qadabra.html` to explore the ranks from all the tools in comparison to one another.
+An interactive table with all the tool outputs is at `results/differentials_table.html`.

 For each tool, the ranked features are used for machine learning models.
 The `config.yaml` file enumerates the percentile of feats to use for log-ratios.